 To evaluate the ecological conditions of the St. Lucie Estuary (SLE) and CRE, SAV and oysters are routinely monitored by the Restoration Coordination and Verification Program (RECOVER) in support of the Comprehensive Everglades Restoration Plan (CERP).

 To protect these valuable resources, critical salinity criteria have been established for each estuary.
-In the SLE, a target salinity envelop of 10 to 26 at the US1 Roosevelt Bridge has been determined beneficial to oysters in the mid-estuary (USACE and SFMWD 2004, Alleman 2012).
+In the SLE, a target 7-day average salinity envelop of 10 to 26 at the US1 Roosevelt Bridge has been determined beneficial to oysters in the mid-estuary (USACE and SFMWD 2004, Alleman 2012).
 Systematic analyses of inflows determined that discharges ranging from approximately 350 to 2,000 cubic feet per second (cfs) can help maintain this salinity envelop (USACE and SFWMD 2004, Wilson et al. 2005).
 For the CRE, a maximum 30-day average salinity of 10 was established at Ft.
 Myers as part of the Caloosahatchee River Minimum Flows and Levels (MFL) Rule (SFWMD 2000, 2003).
 Additional salinity data at the I-75 Bridge supports implementation of the current Lake Okeechobee regulation schedule, LORS2008 (SFWMD 2010).
 At the estuary-scale, average monthly inflows of 400 to 2,800 cfs at the S-79 structure are conducive to tape grass and favorable for seagrass and oyster habitats in the polyhaline CRE (Chamberlain and Doering 1998, Doering et al. 2002, SFWMD 2003, Volety et al. 2009).

 St. Lucie River Estuary and Watershed Condition